Ousted TTC union head predicts ‘labour strife’

 Earlier Monday, though, the new leadership of the local released a statement saying that 72 per cent of shop stewards supported them.
 And some of the ousted leaders were later allowed to regain their positions, splitting the dissidents.

-Read: TTC union heads fired in power battle with U.S. union
+Related: TTC union heads fired in power battle with U.S. union

+Read more: Avenue of change: Meet the new kind of street coming to Toronto

+Also: Toronto transit: How to make 'the better way' the viable alternative way

 The power struggle burst into the open on Friday, after the local 113, under Mr. Kinnear, approached the Canadian Labour Congress with unhappiness about how they were being treated by the international Amalgamated Transit Union.